 Find out more about the surveys by clicking below, and scroll down to see how you can look through the raw data yourself.

 Active Lives Online

-If you’d like to explore the adult survey data you’re interested in analysing, Active Lives Online lets you do just that.
+If you’d like to explore the adult or children and young people's survey data, Active Lives Online lets you do just that.
 It captures data since November 2015.